How ITIL has helped organizations worldwide deliver digital transformation

 The Architecture Behind Vodafone’s Service Strategy

-At the heart of Vodafone’s digital operations is a carefully architected approach to service management which is designed to scale across a global organisation.
+At the heart of Vodafone’s digital operations is a carefully architected approach to service management which is designed to scale across a global organization.
 Led by Jason Hamer, the Service Management, Architecture and Governance team ensures that everything from frameworks to analytics is aligned with best practice.
 By establishing a robust Process Centre of Excellence and embedding ITIL standards throughout the business, Vodafone creates the operational foundation needed to deliver seamless services across continents.

 Proof in Numbers